 When asked if their department provides adaptive equipment when requested at public meetings, about half of respondents indicated they did not know while the rest said "yes," with just a couple saying "no." Several respondents indicated that they ensure electronic equipment is accessible to and usable by individuals with disabilities.
 Respondents were asked to list any equipment their department provides upon request.
 The most common equipment listed was pen and paper, followed by vision devices such as magnifiers and screen readers.
-Several Parks and Recreation respondents reported that American Sign Language interpreters, readers, or adaptive equipment is provided when requested.
+Several Parks & Recreation respondents reported that American Sign Language interpreters, readers, or adaptive equipment is provided when requested.
 No respondents listed assistive listening devices or communication access real time translation (CART) devices.
 Most respondents indicated they did not know if their department has a formal procedure for making and fulfilling requests for accessible equipment.
-Only one respondent indicated they were aware of a formal procedure for making and fulfilling requests.
-Nearly all respondents reported they did not know if their department has policies to ensure their website is functional for individuals using speaking browsers or adaptive equipment.
+Only one respondents reported they did not know if their department has policies to ensure their website is functional for individuals using speaking browsers or adaptive equipment.
 One respondent reported they do have such policies.